Bend council reviews transportation bond projects, advances Reed Market planning funds - KTVZ

 But the 2029 recommended construction for one major project, the long-awaited Reed Market Road railroad overpass, is making some citizens scratch their heads.

-City Director of Engineering and Infrastructure Planning Ryan Oster says staff was never going to recommend the bridge be built within the first half of the 10-year project list, due to other pieces of the puzzle needing to be put in place so motorists can get around during a closure expected to last through two construction seasons.
+City Director of Engineering and Infrastructure Planning Ryan Oster says staff was never going to recommend the bridge, with an estimated cost of over $36 million, be built within the first half of the 10-year project list, due to other pieces of the puzzle needing to be put in place, so motorists can get around the area during a Reed Market closure expected to last through two construction seasons.

 Oster and other city staff said a quick decision to change the plans isn't needed, since some smaller related projects and a big Wilson Avenue corridor upgrade will be happening more quickly.

-But amid urging by residents and the Bend Chamber to move as quickly as possible, city councilors directed staff to move up Reed Market Road design work to what would have been a "gap" year in 2026, after some smaller projects on the corridor, to make clear to the public that the project is moving forward without delay.
+But amid urging by area residents and the Bend Chamber to move as quickly as possible, city councilors directed staff to move up Reed Market Road design work and roughly $2 million in planning funds to what would have been a "gap" year in 2026, after some smaller projects on the corridor, to make clear to the public that the project is moving forward without delay.

 More than 20 projects are included in the five-year recommendation to try and address traffic flow, east-west connections, and neighborhood safety improvement projects citywide.